 Washington DC · Operators

-US commercial architecture for international principal CEOs, founders, and commercial heads choosing Washington DC as the US landing site, or already landed and not gaining traction the way the architecture suggested.
-Home credentials carried into the register the federal procurement reader accepts on first read.
+US sales and marketing system for international owner-CEOs, founders, and commercial heads choosing Washington DC as the US landing site, or already landed and not gaining traction the way the architecture suggested.
+Home credentials carried into the register the federal procurement buyer accepts on first evaluation.

 Why DC-bound operators arrive here.